A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Beam size effect

-From figure(\ref{fig:GH_RealBeam}b), for each phase state of the PCM, the GH shift increases when the size of the beam increases and reaches always a plateau.
-This maximal GH shift value correspond to value found with relation (\ref{eq:GHtheorique}).
-It confirms that the GH effect is attenuated if the real beam size is low.
-At best of our knowledge, no work tried to find a general law for this behavior when the GH shift change.
-In figure(\ref{fig:GH_RealBeam}c), a generalized trend can be found when both the GH shift of the real beam and the waist of the laser are normalized by the GH shift of the infinite beam (i.e obtained with Artmann's equation (\ref{eq:GHtheorique})).
-The normalized GH shift value is studied versus the normalised waist of the laser.
-With this normalization, all the curves for the different coupling conditions hence for the different GH shift are mostly superposed.
-More striking the normalized value is limited by one.
-It is worth to mention it since it means that even for Giant GH shift, this displacement remains a fraction of the beam size.
-The displacement never goes over the size of the beam.
-In other words there is still a common part between the incoming beam and the reflected beam.
-This remark seems obvious but is usually forgotten when experiments with GH effect is reported and the size of the beam is never informed despite its basic role on the GH effect.
-Actually Tamir and Bertoni have provided this kind of conclusion\cite{Tamir:71} and we generalized it for photonic structures working at critical coupling.
-From these normalized curves, it can be concluded that if we do not want to attenuate the GH shift by more than 40\%, the real beam should have a waist at least equal to the GH shift of the infinite beam i.e. the diameter should be two times greater than the maximal GH shift.
-And if we want to limit the attenuation to only $20\%$, the beam diameter should be at least 4 times greater than the maximal GH shift.
-For example, for the crystallisation fraction of $43 \%$ where the critical coupling is the nearest, the GH shift is 1 mm for an infinite beam.
-Consequently, the real beam should be at least 4 mm in diameter to get a real GH shift of 0.8 mm.
-To observe giant GH shift and beyond, wide beam is needed.
-And for crystallisation fraction of $46 \%$ the width of beam should be 36 cm tp obatain a GH shift of 7.2 cm\\ It is essential to take into account the GH shift attenuation by the size of the real beam when designing and/or making experimental measurements.
-It limits the sensor efficiency and its field of application since for a lot of applications it is not realistic to use a beam with a size of 36 cm.
-This is the main limitation to reach the highest possible GH shift and sensitivity.
-Nevertheless we will see later in order to reach very high sensitivity that this constrain can be tackled by optimization .\\
+In the following, we calculate the effect of the beam size on the GH shift in the previously optimized SPR sensor.
+As shown in the figure(\ref{fig:GH_RealBeam}b), the GH shift increases when the critical coupling is approached for a fraction of crystallization around $46 \%$.
+From figure (\ref{fig:GH_RealBeam}b), for each phase state of the PCM, the GH shift increases with the size of the beam and always reaches a plateau.
+Each plateau corresponds to the theoretical value found with the relation (\ref{eq:GHtheorique}) i.e. for an infinite beam.
+It confirms that the GH effect is attenuated if the real beam size is small.
+A generalized trend can be found when both the GH shift of the real beam and the waist of the laser are normalized by the GH shift of the infinite beam (i.e. obtained with Artmann's equation (\ref{eq:GHtheorique})) and noted $D_{GH}^{WP}$.
+The normalized GH shift value versus the normalized waist of the laser is displayed in figure (\ref{fig:GH_RealBeam}c).
+With this normalization, all the curves for the different coupling conditions -- hence for the different GH shift -- are mostly superposed.
+More strikingly, the normalized value is limited to one, meaning that even for giant GH shifts the total displacement only represents a fraction of the beam size.
+Or in other words, the displacement cannot be bigger than the size of the beam.
+This fact, although obvious, is usually omitted in GH effect experiments and the size of the beam is not systematically mentioned despite its basic role on the GH effect.
+Tamir and Bertoni came to similar conclusions \cite{Tamir:71} and we generalized it for photonic structures working at critical coupling.